mghazel2020/Face-Detection-Tracking-Live-Stream--OpenCV-Python/README.md

 * We have demonstrated single face detection and tracking from live video stream using 7 tracking algorithms implemented in OpenCV Python:

   * The 5 tracking algorithms implemented in the OpenCV Tracking API all performed equally and extremely well, yielding nearly perfect tracking of the moving object of interest.
    * BOOSTING
    * MIL
    * KCF
    * TLD
    * MEDIAN FLOW
-  * The other 2 tracking algorithms generally yield inadequate face tracking results, especially when the face is turned sideway form the camera:
+  * The other 2 tracking algorithms generally yield inadequate face tracking results, especially when the face is turned sideway from the camera:
     * Mean-Shift
     * Cam-Shift